WHO WE ARE

 Cathy has spent three decades providing children and adults with experiences, knowledge, and tools to enable them to be their own advocates and their own agents for change.
 She earned an MSEd in Museum Education Leadership from Bank Street College.
 She has held education leadership positions at Providence Children’s Museum and Science Museum of Minnesota.
 She is a member of the board of directors of New England Museum Association.
 Currently, she is an independent consultant based in Providence, Rhode Island and Curator of Education at Lippitt House Museum.

-Kristen joined Preserve Rhode Island's Lippitt House Museum to manage private rentals and market the Museum as a boutique venue on Providence's historic east side.
-She is behind Chifferobe Events and New England’s premiere vintage dance company, The TropiGals.
+Kristen joined Preserve Rhode Island' to manage private rentals and market the Lippitt House Museum as a boutique venue on Providence's historic east side.
+She has since branched into communications and design work for the greater organization.
+Minsky is behind Chifferobe Events and New England’s premiere vintage dance company, The TropiGals.
 Her background includes a BFA in Studio Art and Performance Studies from NYU and an MFA in Sculpture from RISD, as well as working with the production team for PERFORMA, New York's world-class biennial focused on visual arts performance.
-Her relationship with the Museum actually began when she was still at RISD and she curated a series of 1930s murder mysteries in the Museum.

 Naydine brings a depth of experience in development.
 Most recently, she was at Lincoln School where she spent six years as Manager of Donor Services.
 A native Rhode Islander, she started her career as the Traffic Reporter for Spy-in-the-Sky.
 Naydine attended Manhattanville College and holds a BA in Political Science from the University of Rhode Island.
 She is a resource for Preserve Rhode Island members and donors.